onnx/tutorials/pytorch_caffe2_docker.md

 # Caffe2/PyTorch Docker

-Docker images (CPU-only and GPU versions) with ONNX, PyTorch, and Caffe2 are availiable for quickly trying tutorials that use ONNX.
+Docker images (CPU-only and GPU versions) with ONNX, PyTorch, and Caffe2 are available for quickly trying tutorials that use ONNX.
 To quickly try CPU-only version, simply run:

 ```
 docker run -it --rm onnx/onnx-docker:cpu /bin/bash